Michdo93/HABApp-ROS-openHAB-Bridge/README.md

 ## Preparations

-You have to make sure that ROS, openHAB and HABApp are installed on one and the same system.
+You have to make sure that ROS, openHAB and HABApp are installed on one and the same network.

 ### Install openHAB on Ubuntu Linux